 Chief Scientific Technical Advisors (CSTA)

 Their next priority, education and training, takes what they have experienced from all of the previously mentioned tasks and implements that knowledge into educating and training all that are involved in the aerospace industry, with some priority given to those having aviation safety oversight.
 The CSTA develops training materials and courses so that others can learn how to operate more safely and effectively.
-They are also adamant about attending seminars and workshops because it ensures that they are constantly keeping up to date on the latest technologies and processes, which they can then pass down to those in the Industry and the FAA.
+They attend numerous seminars and workshops because it keeps them up to date on the latest technologies and processes, which they can then pass down to those in Industry and the FAA.
 In some cases, the CSTA leads the workshops or forums to ensure that safe industry practices are properly benchmarked.

-Senior Technical Specialist (STS)
+Senior Technical Specialists (STS)

-A STS is a go-to expert in the FAA for their highly-specialized discipline.
-They provide the FAA with guidance, develop rules & policies, help to develop training curriculum, represent the FAA in committees & task groups, and is always on the lookout for new, innovative technologies.
-The STS applies their collective experiences in these unique technical fields to benefit the FAA organization and their expertise has proven to be invaluable to their subject matter.
+A Senior Technical Specialist (STS) is a go-to expert in the FAA for their highly-specialized discipline.
+They provide the FAA with guidance, develop rules, policies, and training curriculums, and represent the FAA in committees and task groups.
+The STS applies their collective experiences in these unique technical fields to benefit the FAA organization and their expertise has proven to be invaluable.

 In addition, the STS represents the FAA in several national and international industry committees and task groups.
 They are a key member that often makes significant contributions to the committees' and task group's final recommendations.
 Finally, the STS is a recognized industry leader in the qualification, regulation, development, and advancement of alternative technologies.
 It is their duty to find the safest and most efficient technologies and share that information with those around them.
-They are constantly on the search for these new, innovative technologies that can help the FAA and industry to ultimately improve the quality and safety of the aerospace community as we move forward.
+They are constantly on the search for these new, innovative technologies that can help the FAA and industry ultimately improve the quality and safety of the aerospace community as we move forward.